 Capital: Stockholm

-Language:The official language in Sweden is Swedish. n addition, Sami, the language of the Sami part of the population, is an official language in Sweden.
-Most people in Sweden speak English quite well.
+Language:The official language in Sweden is Swedish.
+Additionally, Sami, the language of the Sami population, is an official language in Sweden.
+Most people in Sweden speak English reasonably well.

 Payment methods:Debit cards and credit cards are accepted almost everywhere.
-There are also plenty of ATMs throughout the country.
-However, cash is used less and less in Sweden, and is not even accepted in some places.
+Additionally, there are plenty of ATMs throughout the country.
+However, cash is becoming less and less used in Sweden, and in some places, it’s not even accepted anymore.

 Power outlets:In Sweden the power plugs and sockets are of type F. The standard voltage is 230 volts.

 Visa:If you are staying in Sweden for less than 90 days, you do not need a visa.
-Do you want to stay longer than 90 days?
-Then we recommend you to contact the embassy.
+Want to stay longer than 90 days?
+In that case it is best you contact the embassy.

 Currency: Swedish crown (SEK)